-Visit the Stamp Out Stigma website
+Visit Stamp Out Stigma's webpages

 Reporting hate crime

-It's important to report hate crimes as it may help prevent them happening to someone else.
-The "True Vision" website explains the different ways in which you can report hate crimes, including online reporting.
+This site explains the different ways in which you can report hate crimes, including online reporting.
 It also has links to organisations that can offer support and advice to anyone who's experienced a hate crime.